MoMu-Antwerp/MuMo-v1/Dashboard/readme.md

 ### Global Settings
 - In the left top (next to Dashboard home now) will always be a settings button.
 Depending on the page you are on this might be global settings or settings for the opened device.
 Please open these settings now.
 - You see here sections of settings like 'user accounts', 'groups and devices' and 'global hardware alerts'.
+- Check the site endpoint url.
+If it shows any alerts you must check back in the settings.php file for the base $url.
+See the list of instructions in the settings.php section up above.

 #### Users
 - In user accounts you can invite new users by adding their email address and screen name.
 They will receive an invite to choose their login name and password (please do tell them to check their spam folder).